grburgess/ronswanson/docs/md/ronswanson.md

 Now we need to tell the simulation builder a few things so it can construct our files for us.
 We have stored this YAML file in the repo itself.
 You should use your own!

+The `SimulationBuilder` class takes a parameter grid, the name of the file that will be created, the import line for the custom simulation class, the number of cores and nodes to execute on.

 ```python
 from ronswanson.utils.package_data import get_path_of_data_file